CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

   - Pay attention to the description in paranthesis next to the Obs Network name: AQS - Daily O3 (1-hr and 8-hr max O3)

 - Date selection is automatically set for the first project, but if you add a second project, you need to change the data range to include that second project.
+  - Pay attention to the dates selected!

 - Selection of only one network for a plot program that is looking for multiple networks
+  - Pay attention to the description in paranthesis next to the Program Name

 ## Error due to missing data

 - MetExample_mcip_surface didn't load because the loop_over_days.csh script has that commented out, and the user needs to edit, link the required input files and rerun.
+  - run a mysql query to verify that the data exists, or check your database loading logs

 - Observation data not available to be loaded for specific networks, ie. METAR is the only network that appears to work for querygen_met.php